tldr-pages/tldr/contributing-guides/tool-oriented-guides/graphics-editor.md

 ## Graphics editor page format

-If the page describes the graphics editorhell, when it's possible try to follow this structure:
+If the page describes the graphics editor, when it's possible try to follow this structure:

 ```
 - Start <command-name>: